Ticket Commands

 Danger zone: You can delete a ticket quietly without a confirmation dialog by

-typing /c delete -q
+typing /c delete -q.

 Eject a ticket

-Convert a ticket to a regular Slack channel by using the /c eject
+Convert a ticket to a regular Slack channel by using the /c eject command.

 This is useful if you want to continue using the channel as a permanent Slack channel